etcadinfinitum/swarm/docs/README.md

-A graph is defined as a triple consisting of a set of vertices _V_, a set of vertex pairs representing edge relationships between the vertices (_E_), and a function _l_ which assigns a string label to each vertex.
+A graph is defined as a triple consisting of a set of vertices _V_, a set of vertex pairs representing edge relationships between the vertices (_E_), and a function &ell; which assigns a string label to each vertex.

-This definition is more explicitly named as a _simple labeled graph_, and such a distinction matters due specifically to the labeling mechanism, which isn't a typical component of a graph structure in computer science.
+This definition is more explicitly named as a **simple labeled graph**, and such a distinction matters due specifically to the labeling mechanism, which isn't a typical component of a graph structure in computer science.